wasfree/toolkit/README.md

 # Toolkit container

 This container will provide all required tools to debug Kubernetes cluster issues.
+If you feel there is a tool missing, please open a issue with your suggestion.

 ## Prerequisites
 - [kubectl](https://kubernetes.io/de/docs/tasks/tools/install-kubectl/)